awsdocs/amazon-ec2-user-guide/doc_source/efa.md

 ## Supported AMIs<a name="efa-amis"></a>

-The following AMIs support EFA with Intel x86\-based instance types:
+The following AMIs support EFAs with Intel x86\-based instance types:
 + Amazon Linux 2
 + CentOS 7
 + RHEL 7 and 8